Atticus29/dataJitsu/bugs.md

 # Known issues

-- [ ] Clicking on matches takes you to /matches/matches instead of just one /matches
+- [ ] Creating new account makes status stuff visible, enables logout button but doesn't have user logged in
 - [ ] Clicking the play button doesn't work
 - [ ] The title in the tab doesn't load
 - [ ] If you log out and then try to click on annotate a video, it takes you to the lost page.